luksfarris/luksfarris.github.io/docs/_posts/2025-01-19-nothing-missing.md

 only accepted, but encouraged.

 But deadlines are a trickier business, especially if you're not the one who owns the project.
-A good negotiator will be able to postpone the deadline in order for the team to do the right thing, but I'm sure you're familiar with the bitter taste of a postponed deadline.
+A good negotiator will be able to postpone the deadline for the team to do the right thing, but I'm sure you're familiar with the bitter taste of a postponed deadline.
 It's a hard pill to swallow, but you just have to remember this decision will pay off.
 It always pays off.

 ### Nothing Out Of Place